taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 # The First V.I.R.S.("verse") [CURRENTLY IN PROGRESS]

-Oh good!
-You've arrived.

-This annotated script will be published as a "companion booklet" to the graphic novel, for those interested in taking a deeper dive into the science that inspired various aspects of the story.
+References from this annotated script will be published in the graphic novel, for those interested in taking a deeper dive into the science that inspired various aspects of the story.

 *"Dialogue in italics are thoughts of characters."*